How to prepare your business for a transition

 How prepared is your management team for a future without you?
 Do you need to increase their training?
 Expose them to different facets of the business?
 Or even recruit new talent?
 To help the transition, create a culture of mentorship and start delegating day-to-day responsibilities.
 Give employees time to grow into their responsibilities with you still around to guide them.

 Mentoring the next generation can help your employees with professional and even personal development.
-It’s a good way not only to help ensure continuity of your business, but also to retain talented staff: 64% of workers say they are likely to leave their employer within a year due to insufficient skills development opportunities.2
+It’s a good way not only to help ensure continuity of your business, but also to retain talented staff: Forty-one percent of workers cited lack of career growth and development as a reason for leaving their jobs.2

 Prepare for succession

-Four in 5 business owners have some form of financial strategy, yet only 34% of family businesses have a documented and communicated succession plan.3,4 For the majority without a proper plan in place, there’s risk for your business today and in the future.
+Only 34% of family businesses have a documented and communicated succession plan.3 For the majority without a proper plan in place, there’s risk for your business today and in the future.
 What if you were to become incapacitated?
 What if you wanted to change your career?

 Succession planning takes time, determination, and motivation.
 Take the time to understand and define your business, family, and individual goals to develop an effective plan.
 And remember to review your plan periodically as your goals change over time.